tombrereton/dotnet-api/README.md

 # Introduction

 To showcase my preferred patterns and practices, I have created a simple appointment scheduling api that allows users to create, edit, and delete appointments to a calendar.

-Users can also create an account and a calendar.
+Users create an account and a calendar; Appointments are then added to the calendar.
-An appointment is an object which is added to a calendar, and that calendar is associated with a user account.
+Appointments can be updated and deleted.

 ## To Do

 - REPR
 - Validation
 - Logging
 - Error Handling
 - CQRS
 - Clean Architecture

 ## Technologies

 - Testcontainers
 - xUnit
 - EF Core for writing to the datastore
 - Dapper for reading from the datastore
 - FluentValidation
 - Serilog

 ## Patterns

 - Clean Architecture
 - CQRS
 - REPR (Request Endpoint Response)